- Reference Number: HEY-927/2020

 - Departments: Anaesthetics

 This leaflet has been produced to give further information about your choice of pain relief medication during your procedure.
 Most of your questions should be answered by this leaflet.
-It is not meant to replace the discussion between your doctor and you but may act as a starting point for discussion.
-If after reading it you have any concerns or require further explanation, please discuss this with a member of the healthcare team caring for you.
+It is not meant to replace the discussion between you and the healthcare team but may act as a starting point for discussion.
+If after reading it you have any concerns or require further explanation, please discuss this with a member of the healthcare team.

 What is Entonox?